Naolb099/BasicCalculator/README.md

 History TextBox displays the calculation that was performed Clear button (C) resets the TextBox and history TextBox to their default state

-## Credits

-This program was created by Naol Bullo

 ## Preview